Abby Dowse Teases Fans In Strappy Get-Up That Pushes Instagram’s Limits

 It’s no secret that Abby Dowse likes to push the limits when it comes to what Instagram will allow.
 Her page is filled with photos that showcase her fabulous figure while showing plenty of skin.
 On Monday, she delighted her fans with a photo that showed her wearing a strappy get-up that left little to the imagination.

-In the sultry post that is too risqué to share here, Abby wore a white, sheer lingerie ensemble that featured delicate lace and sheer fabric.
+In the sultry post that is too risque to share here, Abby wore a white, sheer lingerie ensemble that featured delicate lace and sheer fabric.
 A floral lace choker was attached to the sheer bra with a silk ribbon that went down the middle of Abby’s chest, drawing attention to her voluptuous chest.
 The bottoms had two silk ribbon straps that rode high around the beauty’s hips, accentuating her hourglass shape.
 Floral lace accents on the bra and panties added a sexy vibe to the ensemble.

 Abby kept distractions to a minimum and stood against a blank wall.
 She wore natural makeup with a glossy lip.
 Her long, straight hair fell down her back as she gave the camera a coy look.